 Marianna Kassai is a Play Therapist registered with BAPT and BACP and works at The Private Therapy Clinic, London.
 Marianna studied psychology related to child education and wellbeing at UCL and graduated as a Play Therapist at The University of Roehampton.

-Marianna uses non directive play therapy approach where the child is free to chose to play in almost any way he or she feels at a particular moment.
-Marianna follows the child’s lead, reflects on what the child communicates either verbally or though play to help him or her to make sense of his or her experience.
+Marianna uses non directive play therapy approach where your child is free to choose to play in almost any way he or she feels at a particular moment.
+Marianna follows your child’s lead, reflects on what the child communicates either verbally or though play to help him or her to make sense of his or her experience.
+Although, Play Therapy is a dynamic and process oriented approach rather than goal oriented, some amount of direction can be implemented depending on the child’s progress.
+Similarly, elements of other types of therapy, such as CBT, Gestalt or Psychoanalytic can be integrated as well.

 Among many benefits play has for children, communication and self expression using carefully selected therapeutic toys and resources supported by a trusting relationship in a safe environment is the main feature of play therapy.

-Once, the referral for the child to attend play therapy is received, Marianna will discuss whether play therapy is the right approach for the child with her supervisor.
-The initial parent meeting is organised to explore the parents ongoing concerns, expectations and the child’s needs.
-Upon meeting the child, Marianna will also therapeutically communicate the reasons why the child is attending ‘special play time’, she provides safe space for the child to express his or her worries, concerns and feelings about their experience and reflect on these.
+Once, the referral for your child to attend play therapy is received, Marianna will discuss the benefits of play therapy for the child with her supervisor.
+The initial parent meeting is organised to explore the parents ongoing concerns, expectations and your child’s needs.
+Upon meeting your child, Marianna will also therapeutically communicate why he or she is attending ‘special play time’.
+Marianna provides safe space for the child to express his or her worries, concerns and feelings about their experience and reflect on these.
+If necessary, Marianna coordinates with other professionals and agencies, such as schools, practitioners, or social services.
+Therefore provide the best support and promote your child’s wellbeing as a team.

 Play Therapy and how does it work